Whew! Stay calm and set your eyes on a valuable education. We’ll help you break down the process of paying for a college education.

 STEP 1: Fill out the FAFSA

-This is calculated by looking at information like your family’s income, assets, and benefits as well as factors such as family size, number of children in college, and more.
+This is calculated by looking at information like your family’s income and assets, as well as factors such as family size, number of children in college, and more.

 ️🔥Many families believe that if they fall into a certain income bracket, they’re ineligible to receive aid.
 This is a common myth, as all families are actually eligible to receive up to $5,500 of a low-interest government loan regardless of their income or expected contribution.
 Outside of that loan, each family’s financial situation is judged holistically so it is worthwhile for all families to apply!

-As a result of your FAFSA, the government might offer a grant (money that the government will pay towards your education that you DON’T need to pay back) and/or loans (money that the government is loaning you at a fixed interest rate that you DO need to pay back after you graduate).
+As a result of your FAFSA, the government might offer a grant (funds that DON’T need to be paid back) and/or loans (money that the government is loaning you at a fixed interest rate that you DO need to pay back after you graduate).